Lauren Christiansen-Lindquist

-Dr. Christiansen-Lindquist is a Maternal and Child Health epidemiologist, with a particular focus on stillbirth.
-She has worked to identify areas for improving stillbirth reporting, and was the PI for a study aimed at creating a new surveillance system for stillbirth.
-Dr. Christiansen-Lindquist is also the Director of Graduate Studies for MPH and MSPH programs in Epidemiology.
+Dr. Christiansen-Lindquist is a Maternal and Child Health epidemiologist, with particular expertise on stillbirth in the United States.
+Her research interests include stillbirth prevention, and improving both stillbirth reporting and the care that families' receive around the time of a loss.
+Dr. Christiansen-Lindquist led the first study to create a new surveillance system for stillbirth in the United States.
+She is well known for her classroom teaching, and also serves as the Director of Graduate Studies for MPH and MSPH programs in Epidemiology.

 Contact Information